Harrah’s Las Vegas Parking Fee 2023: Valet, Map & Directions

 Harrah’s self-park parking garage is located behind the hotel and casino, to the east of the resort.

 It consists of a seven story structure that is attached to the casino on the garage’s second level.
-The clearance for this parking structure is 6 feet, 11 inches, however they do have parking for oversized vehicles in the employee parking garage behind the guest garage.
+The clearance for this parking structure is 6 feet, 11 inches.
+Over-sized vehicle parking is not available at Harrah’s.
+Over-sized vehicles will have to use a lot at the Flamingo.

 There is also a lot that Harrah’s own behind the resort in which they allow you to park your R.V.
 However in both cases (arriving in an oversized vehicle and/or R.V.), you must contact Harrah’s first to make sure they have a spot available for you.
 Please also note that the Harrah’s Las Vegas R.V. parking area is just parking only.
 There aren’t any utility hook-ups available.

-Parking will be free for anyone who reached Platinum, Diamond, or Seven Stars status on their Total Rewards card.
+As with Harrah’s self-parking program, valet parking will be free for anyone who reached Platinum, Diamond, or Seven Stars status on their Caesars Rewards card.
+The valet tip is not included in the valet parking cost.

-* Hotel guests staying at Harrah’s will have the valet fee automatically charged to your room.
+Also, if you’re staying at Harrah’s and choose the valet parking option, you will have the valet parking fee charged to your hotel room bill.

 Directions to Harrah’s Las Vegas Parking Garage